UNCONFIRMED LISTING •

 • DVDs submitted for selection previews will not be returned.
 Please, do not send your original, but make sure the DVD works up to the end.
 Be aware that missing information may delay processing and/or cause rejection of application.
 IMPORTANT: Entries will not be considered unless the submission is completed and the entry fee is paid online at Withoutabox.com.

-• Films/videos that are planning to receive television exposure, including network, cable, pay TV and/or theatrical release in Italy prior to the Winner Announcement and screening are not eligible for MIFF Awards.
-Different rules apply for Short Films and Italian TV categories.
+• Films/videos that are planning to receive television exposure, including network, cable, pay TV and/or theatrical release in Italy (different rules per category apply) prior to the Winner Announcement are not eligible for MIFF Awards.

 • Work-in-progress will be considered only if a “first cut” can be previewed.